Plurax/CMAKEBasic/README.md

 # PROJECTNAME
 This is my brandnew project

-# Procect description and aim
+# Project description and aim

 This C++ project can be used as basic jumpstart for your own development tasks.
 It contains a basic CMake setup supporting out of source builds.
 There are no library dependencies included, but you will